 Bridge House

-The Bridge House was designed in the studio of Bo Helliwell and Kim Smith / Blue Sky Architecture, in Vancouver.
+The Bridge House was designed while employed in the office of Bo Helliwell and Kim Smith Blue Sky Architecture (Vancouver).
 Built for a retired couple, it is situated on one of B.C.’s Gulf Islands, overlooking the Strait of Georgia from the sloping edge of a forest.
-The elongated house is perforated by a passageway over an old footpath used to gain access to the beach, delineating the guest house from the main house.
+The elongated house is perforated by a passageway over an old footpath used to gain access to the beach, separating the guest house from the main house.
 The long, gently arched roof is supported by a timber structure not unlike trestle railway bridges of the 19th century.
 Bridge House received a Canadian Wood Council Honour Award as well as a Lieutenant Governor’s Merit Award in 1998.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.